ARE THE REAL NUMBERS

 When a number exists

-We assert, then, that numbers are individuals, and a number will exist at the moment it is witnessed or named.
-The number will then exist in the most actual sense of that word.
-Naming a number will be a form of producing it, of bringing a verbal or written symbol for that idea into this world.
+A number -- that individual -- will exist, we assert, at the moment it is named.
+It will exist in the most actual sense of the word.
+Naming is how we produce a number, how we bring a verbal or written symbol for that idea into this world.
 For if we cannot bring an idea into this world, then it is nothing but an idea, which is to say, a fantasy.

 ("Do you mean to say that the number 100 does not exist until I name it?"
-That is correct, and you have just named it.
-What more could you possibly need?)
+That is correct, and you have just named it.)

-Opposing that is the idea of an actual infinity of numbers.
+Opposing that is the idea of an actual infinity -- an infinite list of names and numerals -- every one of which is imagined to exist now.
 "The natural numbers."
 "The real numbers."
 One might ask where such collections exist (In some transcendent world?); but let that go.
 Those are concepts abstracted from individuals, and they exist only as names of kinds of numbers.
 They are instances of a doctrine that has no consequences and is unnecessary.
 Calculus has need only of numbers we name and bring into this world.

 It is pointless to do with more what can be done with less.

 At first, the infinite was a philosophical and religious concept.
-As for the eventual use of that word in calculus, here is how the "Prince of Mathematicians," Carl Friedrich Gauss, put it: "I protest against the use of an infinite quantity as something completed; this is never allowed in mathematics.
+As for the use of that word in calculus, it is completely different from its definition in the theory of infinite sets.
+Here is how the "Prince of Mathematicians," Carl Friedrich Gauss, put it: "I protest against the use of an infinite quantity as something completed; this is never allowed in mathematics.
 The infinite is only a manner of speaking, the true meaning being a limit to which certain ratios can come as near as desired, while others are permitted to increase without bound."

 To summarize: If numbers are to be useful, to be of any value, then they must have names; the word number must have its customary meaning.
 As for a "real number," the original definition is perfectly clear and sufficient.
 It is what we call any rational or irrational number.
 Any definition that defines them so that they form a continuum, completely departs from that meaning, and has nothing to do with measuring -- nor was it ever intended to.
 The theory of real numbers belongs to 19th century modernism, a movement which sought "freedom" from the values of the past and what was accessible only to the many.
 Those real numbers are an abstract creation; a kind of logical sport; and the most prominent current example of fantasy mathematics.